Recipe Overview

 Equipment you’ll need: baking pan, oven

-Servings: Makes 35
+Servings: makes 35

-They are easy, easy, easy!
-If you buy the unwrapped Rolos (yes, they are available!), these treats are even easier to make.
-Really, the most time-consuming part is unwrapping those individually wrapped chocolate covered caramels.
+Easy, easy, easy!
+Rolo pretzels are beyond easy to make and taste oh-so-delicious.
+If you buy the unwrapped Rolos (yes, unwrapped Rolos are available!), these treats are even easier to make because really, the most time-consuming part is unwrapping those individually wrapped chocolate covered caramels.

 - Pretzels: Bite-sized mini pretzels form the base of the treat.
 Waffle pretzels are perfect for this job.
+If you have pretzels left over, make my kitchen sink cookies!

 - Pecan Halves: Pecans are found in traditional turtles ( caramel and pecans, covered in chocolate).
 Toast the pecans first for the best flavor.
 You could also use M&M’s, or some of each, like we did for the pictures!

-How To Make This Recipe
+How To Make Rolo Pretzels

 Here’s how these delicious candy bites come together: